ddihora1604/research-engineering-intern-assignment/README.md

 - **Visualization not appearing**: Check the browser console for JavaScript errors
 - **Slow performance**: Try reducing the size of your dataset or limiting your query scope
 - **Dynamic descriptions not working**: Verify your GROQ_API_KEY is correctly set in the .env file and that you have an active account
+- **Chatbot not generating detailed responses**: Verify your GEMINI_API_KEY is correctly set in the .env file and that you have an active Google AI Studio account

 ## Contributing